amantaya/grazing-interaction/README.md

 # Timelapse-Photo-Analysis
-R scripts utilized for processing and analysis timelapse photos from grazing studies
+# R scripts utilized for processing and analyzing timelapse photos and vegetation data from grazing interaction studies
+# in the White Mountains of Arizona and the Sacramento Mountains of New Mexico
+# Intial commit on 04/08/2019